Go Back Email Link

 200 grams (7 oz) mushrooms, sliced

 • Increase the heat slightly and pour in the whisky.
-Cook until the whisky is almost entirely evaporated, approximately 2 minutes.
+Cook for about 2 minutes, until the whisky has almost completely evaporated.
+This cooks off the harsh alcohol edge and leaves warmth and depth in the sauce.

 4 tablespoons whisky

-• Add the cream sauce you prepared earlier.
-Stir through and cook for 2 minutes until heated through.
+• Add the cream mixture you prepared earlier.
+Stir through and cook gently for about 2 minutes, until heated through.
 Remove the pan from the heat.

 150 millilitre (⅔ cup) parmesan cheese, grated, 2-3 tablespoons fresh parsley, chopped

-• Add the drained pasta and gently combine it with the sauce.
+• Add the drained pasta and gently toss it through the sauce.

-• Pour in the reserved pasta water until the pasta reaches your preferred consistency.
-We typically use the entire ½ cup.
+• Add the reserved pasta water a little at a time until the sauce reaches your preferred consistency.
+We usually use the full ½ cup.
+The pasta water helps loosen the sauce and makes it cling to the pasta.

-• Slice the rested steak into strips.
-If you like, set aside a few pieces of the cooked steak to arrange on top of the plated pasta later.
+• Slice the rested steak thinly against the grain.
+Set aside a few pieces to arrange on top of the plated pasta, if you like.

-• Serve piping hot, adding an extra flourish of chopped parsley, an extra sprinkle of grated parmesan and plenty of freshly ground black pepper.
+• Serve hot with extra chopped parsley, grated Parmesan and plenty of freshly ground black pepper.

 QR Code